Understanding the Early Decision Debate

 But if you’re not applying to Harvard or the other schools eliminating early admission, why should you care?
 Despite these high-profile examples, it is unlikely that early admission will disappear altogether.

 Early admission is one tool colleges use to make sure they reach their class size targets.
 Eliminating early admission will likely be rarer at less selective institutions.
 Schools like Harvard and Princeton do not need to worry about filling their class rosters each year, but less well-known schools have reason to be concerned.

 “The reality of the business of education is that these [lower-tiered] schools need to keep their beds filled.
-It’s easy for Harvard and Princeton to do what they want,” Chuck Hughes, college counselor and founder of Road to College says.
+It’s easy for Harvard and Princeton to do what they want,” Chuck Hughes, former college counselor and founder of Road to College says.

 With schools competing for top students, less prestigious schools are unlikely to give up locking in qualified students through early admission.
 These schools depend on early admissions to fulfill their class size goals.